Last weekend, I had my first Chinese hot pot at the appropriately named Hot Pot, Hot Pot (formerly Little Fat Sheep) and lucky for me,

 We ate hotpot for 2 hours.
 With tip, we each paid $28 (I think).
 And then we went to the bakery a few doors down, ha!
 Thank you to The Roaming Belly!
 Maybe next time, we can tackle your fear/disdain of Ktown parking!

-Hot Pot, Hot Pot
+Hot Pot, Hot Pot120 S. Atlantic Blvd

 Monterey Park, CA 91754